Capstone-Projects-2024-Spring/project-smartweights/documentation/docs/testing/integration-testing.md

 <summary>User wants to log the weights of dumbbells used during a workout for tracking progress over time, independent of immediate feedback on form or technique.</summary>

-- After selecting a workout type, the user is prompted to input the weight of the dumbbells they will use.
+- After heading to the workout page, the user is prompted to input the weight of the dumbbells they will use.
 - User enters the weights of the dumbbells into the app before starting the workout.

 </details>